Mr-Grey-Code/GreyZone/README.md

-# Ourglass
+# Need of the our
-This program, once compiled and run, will work as a To-Do list, complete with priority and history.
+This program, once compiled and run, will work as a To-Do list, complete with priority and history as well.
 It's designed to work even when all kinds of junk are thrown at it.

 I've been quite liberal with comments in the code.